ariga/atlas/doc/md/guides/orms/efcore.md

 ## Conclusion

-In this guide, we demonstrated how projects using EF Core can use Atlas to automatically plan schema migrations based only on their entity.
+In this guide, we demonstrated how projects using EF Core can use Atlas to automatically plan schema migrations based only on their models.
 To learn more about executing migrations against your production database, read the documentation for the [`migrate apply`](/versioned/apply) command.